wwasilak/Contoso_Malloy/README.md

 - exporter.js - reads the KP and compiles every model in models/ (loading by URL so `import` resolves), validates that every linked concept exists in the KP and that each preferred_source resolves to a real (model, source), then generates the output.
 Concepts are attributed to the model whose file actually defines the annotated source/field, so the "Shared concepts (>1 model)" report stays meaningful.
 Run it with `npm run build`.
 - knowledge_map.json - the generated output: a meaning + routing map for an AI agent (concepts, definitions, stewards, which models touch each concept, and relationships).
 It deliberately carries NO field inventory - fields live in the Malloy models, which are the source of truth (compile the named source to see them).

+## Initial version:
+Dropped as agent was loosing a lot of time on using knowledge_map.malloy file.

+- knowledge_plane.motly - the canonical Knowledge Plane: concepts, definitions and relationships, manual maintenance
+- sales.malloy - a Malloy model following Korpela's naming conventions; sources and fields are linked to concepts via # concept annotations.
+- exporter.js - reads the KP and the model, validates that every linked concept exists, and generates the outputs.
+- knowledge_map.ttl / knowledge_map.md - generated outputs: an RDF graph and a glossary (for AI agent).
+Markdown file for simple project.
+TTL file for more complex ones.
+- knowledge_map.malloy - Malloy model which allows AI agent to query ttl file (or parquets derived from ttl file) and understand how the Knowledge Plane links to the Data Plane.

 ## Getting started

 Run from the repo root: